 Roku cross-platform search supports more partners than any other platform, including Acorn TV, Amazon Video, Blockbuster On Demand, CBS All Access, CinemaNow, Crackle, Fox Now, FX Now, HBO Now, Hulu, M-GO, Met Opera On Demand, Nat Geo TV, Netflix, Popcorn Flix, SnagFilms, STARZ PLAY, Time Warner Cable, Tubi, Vudu and more.
 See a full list of Roku search partners here.

 The voice search functionality is top-notch.
 It’s only available through the remote that comes with the Roku Premiere+ and Ultra.
 While experimenting with voice search, my Roku was able to find well-known movies and TV shows about 90% of the time.

 I found when issues occurred; it was due to the way the movie is titled as opposed to Roku understanding my voice.
 For example, I would say “The Avengers”, but the live-action blockbuster could not be found.
 However, if I said “Marvel’s The Avengers”, Roku knew exactly what I wanted.

 If you have Roku OS 9.2 (released October 2019) or greater

 Roku My Feed

 Available on all Roku versions, “My Feed” is a feature that allows you to organize the content you watch on your Roku.
-Simply follow your favorite show and Roku will let you know when a new episode is available.
-Say goodbye to constantly checking various apps to see if the new episode of your favorite TV show is now available.
+Simply follow your favorite show, and Roku will let you know when a new episode is available.
+Say goodbye to having to check various apps to see if the new episode of your favorite TV show is now available.

 The Roku App